Board of Trustees

 Photo: CMHR, Thomas Fricke

-Benjie Nycum, MRAIC, NSAA, AANB, NLAA, AAPEI, PMP, ICD.D, is an architect who leads Nycum & Associates, an architecture, planning and project management firm in Halifax, Nova Scotia, with a focus on public institutions.
+Benjie Nycum, MRAIC, NSAA, AANB, NLAA, AAPEI, PMP, ICD.D, has distinguished himself in architecture and education.
+Since 2008, he has been the president and chief executive officer of Nycum + Associates, an architecture and planning firm in Halifax, Nova Scotia, with a focus on public institutions.
 Benjie teaches at Dalhousie School of Architecture, the Dalhousie School of Health Administration and the Royal Architectural Institute of Canada Syllabus Program.
 He has led many strategic, culture change and DEI initiatives in the health and not‐for‐profit sectors.
-He is the author of The XY Survival Guide and co‐produced JIM IN BOLD, a full‐length documentary about youth suicide and resilience.
-He is an advisor to the Canadian Gay and Lesbian Chamber of Commerce 2SLGBTQI+ National Entrepreneurship Program.
-He also serves on the boards of The Nova Scotia Centre on Aging and Halifax Stanfield International Airport.

 Vice-Chair